serviceanimals/Harper/MA.md

 # Mobility Aid

-A dog can be a great mobility aid.
+A dog can be a great mobility aid that can be wheelchair and similar.
 <!-- Harper MA.md EF -->